openminted/alvis-docker/documentation/guidelines.md

 </alvisnlp-plan>
 ```

 You can feed values of parameters (that don't require to be used as input parameter of the module) into the plan.
-That has the double advantage of recording the optimal parameters and values and reducing for the end user the number of parameters to consider.
+That has the double advantage of recording the optimal parameters and values and reducing for the end user the number of input parameters to consider.
 In the following modified plan parameters `ponctuations` and `balancedPuntuations` of component `WoSMig` are fed.
 ```xml
 <alvisnlp-plan id="OMTD_WoSMig">
 	<read class="TextFileReader"/>